 II.
 STATE SUBMITTAL GUIDANCE

-A. When regulations are at the draft stage or, preferably, the public comment stage, the Radiation Control Program Director, or designee, or CRCPD (Director) should submit the regulations to the Deputy Director, DMSSA.
-In preparing and submitting proposed regulations, the Director should identify by line-in/line-out text, or similar identification, the changes to NRC’s regulations that are being incorporated into the State’s regulations.
+A. When regulations are at the draft stage or, preferably, the public comment stage, the Radiation Control Program Director, or designee, or CRCPD (Director) should submit the regulations to the Deputy Director, Division of Material Safety, State, Tribal and Rulemaking Programs (MSTR), Office of Nuclear Material Safety and Safeguards (NMSS).
+In preparing and submitting proposed regulations, the Director should identify by track changes text, or similar identification, the changes to NRC’s regulations that are being incorporated into the State’s regulations.
 It is important that when the proposed regulations are finalized, that the final regulations are also submitted to NRC promptly following adoption.
-For final promulgated regulation changes, the Director is requested to identify by line-in/line-out text, or similar identification, the changes made between the proposed regulation submitted above and the final regulation.
+For final promulgated regulation changes, the Director is requested to identify by track changes, or similar identification, the changes made between the proposed regulation submitted above and the final regulation.
 The Director is requested to discuss how the State has addressed or incorporated NRC’s comments on the proposed regulation.
-The Director is requested to submit an electronic version of the cover letter and regulation, whenever possible, using a word processing software that is compatible with NRC.
-A sample submittal letter can be found in the FSME Regulation Toolbox.
+The Director is requested to submit an electronic version of the cover letter and regulation, whenever possible, using Microsoft Word software that is compatible with the NRC.
+A sample submittal letter can be found in the NMSS Regulation Toolbox.

-B. With both proposed and final regulations, the Director is requested to include with the request for review, a comparison table of significant differences between the State rule and the equivalent NRC rule and whether the Agreement State believes its regulation satisfies the compatibility and health and safety component criteria in Management Directive 5.9 and the assigned compatibility and health and safety component designations set out in FSME Procedure SA-200, Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements.
+B. With both proposed and final regulations, the Director is requested to include with the request for review, a comparison table of significant differences between the State rule and the equivalent NRC rule and whether the Agreement State believes its regulation satisfies the compatibility and health and safety component criteria in Management Directive 5.9 and the assigned compatibility and health and safety component designations set out in NMSS Procedure SA-200, Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements.
 The NRC staff reviews State regulations based on this guidance.
 If the regulation does not satisfy the compatibility and health and safety designation, the Director is requested to identify those sections and to describe the State’s rationale for promulgating a regulation that is not compatible with NRC’s regulation.
 The Director is also requested to describe any constraints that prevent the State from promulgating a rule that satisfies the compatibility or health and safety designation in a timely fashion and whether the program is examining removal of the constraints.

+C. The State is requested to provide a detailed cross reference document showing the correspondence between the specific NRC regulation and the corresponding State regulation under review so that the review can be performed in a more timely and efficient manner.

-D. The State or CRCPD may be requested to submit additional relevant information, as necessary, such as a copy of the State regulations package, public proceedings, advisory committee comments, and public comments that influenced the text of the final regulations.
-The State has the responsibility of demonstrating that the requirements adopted other than by regulation are legally binding on the licensee, e.g., license conditions, orders, or statements from Attorney Generals.
+D. The State may be requested to submit additional relevant information, as necessary, such as a copy of the State regulations package, public proceedings, advisory committee comments, and public comments that influenced the text of the final regulations.
+The State has the responsibility of demonstrating that the requirements adopted other than by regulation are legally binding on the licensee, e.g., license conditions, orders, or statements from the State’s Attorney General.

 III.
 THE STATE REGULATION STATUS (SRS) DATA SHEET

-The SRS Data Sheet (Appendix E) is used by NRC staff to track the status of Agreement State regulations.
+The SRS Data Sheet found on the NMSS website is used by NRC staff to track the status of Agreement State regulations.
 If information is missing or differs from a State’s records, the Agreement State should add the missing information or changes and forward the revised SRS Data Sheet, with the supporting documentation, to the SRRC for amendment consideration.
-The regulation assessment tracking system (RATS) is an internal program used by SAISB staff to track the status of State adoption of amendments equivalent to those made to the NRC regulations and NRC’s review of those amendments.
+The Regulation Action Tracking System Identification (RATS ID) is a listing of identification numbers used by ASPB staff to track the status of State adoption of amendments equivalent to those made to the NRC regulations and NRC’s review of those amendments.

 APPENDIX B